Robert Macfarlane (writer)

-Robert Macfarlane (born 15 August 1976) is a British writer and Fellow of Emmanuel College, Cambridge.

-He is best known for his books on landscape, nature, place, people and language, which include The Old Ways (2012), Landmarks (2015), The Lost Words (2017), Underland (2019) and Is a River Alive?
-(2025).
-In 2017 he received The E. M. Forster Award for Literature from the American Academy of Arts and Letters.
-He is married to professor of modern Chinese history and literature Julia Lovell.
+Robert Macfarlane (born 15 August 1976) is a British non-fiction writer, and a Fellow of Emmanuel College, Cambridge.
+Macfarlane is best known for his books on landscape, nature, place, people and language, which include The Old Ways (2012), Landmarks (2015), The Lost Words (2017), Underland (2019) and Is a River Alive?
+(2025), and for his many collaborations with musicians, composers and artists.

-In 2022 and 2024, Macfarlane was named as an outside contender for the Nobel Prize in Literature.
+In 2017, Macfarlane received The E. M. Forster Award for Literature from the American Academy of Arts and Letters.
+In 2022 and 2024, he was named as an outside contender for the Nobel Prize in Literature.
 The Prize in those years was won by Annie Ernaux and Han Kang respectively.

+Macfarlane is married to professor of modern Chinese history and literature Julia Lovell.

 Early life and education

+Robert Macfarlane was born in Halam in Nottinghamshire, where he attended Nottingham High School.

+Macfarlane's father, John Macfarlane, is a respiratory physician who co-authored the CURB-65 score of pneumonia in 2003.
+His brother, James Macfarlane, is also a consultant physician in respiratory medicine.
+One grandfather was the British diplomat and mountaineer Edward Peck; the other was radar scientist and pioneer George G. Macfarlane.

-Macfarlane was born in Halam in Nottinghamshire, and attended Nottingham High School.
-He was educated at Pembroke College, Cambridge, and Magdalen College, Oxford.
+Macfarlane was educated at Pembroke College, Cambridge, and Magdalen College, Oxford.
 He began a PhD at Emmanuel College, Cambridge, in 2000, and in 2001 was elected a Fellow of the college.

-Family

-His father John Macfarlane is a respiratory physician who co-authored the CURB-65 score of pneumonia in 2003.
-His brother James is also a consultant physician in respiratory medicine.
-He is married to Julia Lovell, and has three children.
-His grandfather was the British Diplomat and mountaineer Edward Peck.
+He is Professor of Literature and the Environmental Humanities at the University of Cambridge; a founding member of the MOTH (More Than Human) Life Collective, 'an interdisciplinary initiative advancing rights and well-being for humans, non-humans and the web of life that sustains us all', based out of New York University's School of Law; and in 2026 he was appointed to the Arne Naess Chair in Global Justice and the Environment at the University of Oslo.

+Background